mohcenaouadj/mohcenaouadj/README.md

 ### Hi there 👋

-Hoy Hoy, My name is Mohcen, I'm signal \& Image processing engineer graduated from National Polytechnic School of Algiers.
+My name is Mohcen, I'm signal \& Image processing engineer graduated from National Polytechnic School of Algiers.

 - 🔭 My journey in AI \& Data science started in Jan 2022.
-- 🌱 I’m currently working as Freelancer.
+- 🌱 I’m currently working as AI & Data science Freelancer.
 - 👯 I’m looking to collaborate on Computer Vision projects -- academic \& technical :star:
-- 💬 I have a strong knowledge in statitics \& probalities, ask me if you need help
+- 💬 I have a strong knowledge in maths, statitics \& probalities, ask me if you need help
 - 📫 How to reach me: mohcen.aouadj@g.enp.edu.dz
 - ⚡ Fun fact: I wish I was on SNL show :laughing:
 - :musical_note: Check -> **KISS - Shout It Out Loud** :boom: